-FACT: Thyroid hormones are necessary for normal health and cellular activity, and if thyroid function is not normal, weight loss is next to impossible.
+Thyroid hormones are necessary for normal health and cellular activity.
+And if thyroid function is not normal, weight loss is next to impossible.

 It may be your thyroid — the butterfly-shaped gland that rests below your Adam’s apple, just along the front of your windpipe.
 Comprised of two lobes, connected in the middle by a bridge, the thyroid serves a major role in metabolism growth and maturation.

-Signs your thyroid may be out of whack
+Here are some signs that your thyroid may be out of whack:

-Extreme fatigue.
-If you’re always tired, even after sleeping 8 to 10 hours a night, it’s a common sign that your thyroid hormone levels are low.
-Of course, fatigue and low energy are associated with many conditions, but if you don’t have enough thyroid hormone (TH) flowing through your body, your muscles aren’t receiving a signal to get up and get moving.
+If you’re always tired, even after sleeping eight to 10 hours a night, it’s a common sign that your thyroid hormone levels are low.
+Of course, fatigue and low energy are associated with many conditions.
+But, if you don’t have enough thyroid hormone (TH) flowing through your body, your muscles aren’t receiving a signal to get up and get moving.

-Brain fog.
-If it feels as though you’re walking around in a fog all day, are having difficulty focusing, or forgetting things frequently, it could be that your thyroid is out of whack.
+If it feels as though you’re walking around in a fog all day, are having difficulty focusing, or forgetting things frequently, it could be that your thyroid isn’t working properly.
 Too much TH can make it hard to concentrate, while too little can cause memory problems.

-Mood problems.
 Mood swings, anxiety or depression can develop in those who have thyroid disorders.
-Anxiety and nervousness are linked to hyperthyroidism as the body is flooded constantly with a message to go, go, go, causing it to go into overdrive.
+Anxiety and nervousness are linked to hyperthyroidism as the body is flooded constantly with a message to go, go, go.
+This causes it to go into overdrive.